 General Honors research is designed to demonstrate a College of Arts and Sciences student's ability to conduct creative or scholarly research of a broad interdisciplinary nature.
 If you are writing a thesis within a major (Departmental Honors), the information on this page is not relevant.
+The Honors Program recommends that you begin the process for General Honors during your Junior year in order to fulfill all requirements.

 Eligibility criteria for students wishing to pursue General Honors: